Mobile Image Format Showdown

 Most teams still ship one “hero” image for every device.
 On mobile, that desktop-first creative becomes heavy, slow, awkwardly cropped, and CTA-unfriendly.
 The result: lower CTR, higher bounce, and wasted paid traffic.

-- Heavy files & wrong aspect ratios → slow loads and cut-off messaging
+Heavy files & wrong aspect ratios → slow loads, cut-off messaging

-- Same link for every device → limited attribution and weak learning
+Same link for every device → weak attribution

 Solution (Using ConversionWax)